by Ann Kessler

-The publisher of this map obviously took liberties in drawing proposed streets as actual ones.
-This map’s version of Albemarle Street, as described in The Washington Post in May 1906, was not to be: “Albemarle street seems destined to become one of the most attractive thoroughfares around the suburbs of Washington, as it is planned to have it run all the way from the grounds of American University to Mount Pleasant.”
+The publisher of this map obviously took liberties, perhaps taking to heart this description of Albemarle in The Washington Post in 1906: “Albemarle street seems destined to become one of the most attractive thoroughfares around the suburbs of Washington, as it is planned to have it run all the way from the grounds of American University to Mount Pleasant.”

 Somehow Albemarle Street never became this envisioned route across the city.
 That failure though was not the fault of businessman and lawyer Louis P. Shoemaker, who spent years trying to get Albemarle Street, his dream route into Rock Creek Park, extended.

 Louis Peirce Shoemaker was the descendant of two of the oldest families in the District, the Peirces (of Peirce Mill) and the Carberys.
 His grand uncle was the sixth mayor of the city of Washington in 1822 and his maternal grandfather, Louis Carbery, was active in the Georgetown government.